 Who accredits WSU and when is our next accreditation visit?

 WSU is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Most recently re-affirmed in 2013, WSU has been continuously accredited since 1918.

-Our comprehensive seven-year review and visit are scheduled for fall 2017.
+Our comprehensive seven-year review and visit are scheduled for spring 2018.
 For additional information, please see WSU’s Accreditation website.

 How does the work that faculty and departments do to assess student learning support WSU’s accreditation?

 For program assessment, faculty systematically collect information about student learning, discuss results, and use that information to guide decisions that support quality curricula and effective teaching and learning.